Faria-Lorin/APCSFinalProject/README.md

   1. Copy the repo into a directory on your computer
   2. Open the files with Processing and click run
+  3. Choose a theme you want for the maze (either black and white or tomb)
-  3. Click start game to start the game
+  4. Click the start button
+  5. Choose a level/mode of difficulty (endless mode is not really endless, but after you complete one maze you move on to a bigger maze)
   4. Use arrow keys to move the player and navigate through the maze while avoiding or destroying enemies.
 Hold the spacebar to shoot the enemy and kill them.
 Try to reach the end of the maze without losing all your lives.
   5. After reaching the end of the maze or losing all your lives, click play again if you want to play again.